unikraft/summer-of-code-2021/content/en/docs/sessions/01-baby-steps/index.md

 ```
 The underlying build / configuration system expects the Unikernel (`UK_ROOT`) to be located at `../../unikraft` from the current directory, which is very likely not the case.
 Recall that the build system makes use of some important environment variables, namely `UK_WORKDIR`, `UK_ROOT` and `UK_LIBS`.
-So, in order to properly inform the build system of our current location we will have to manually set these by prefixing whatever build command we send with the hardcoded values of where our `Unikraft` work directory is.
+So, in order to properly inform the build system of our current location, we will have to manually set these by prefixing whatever build command we send with the hardcoded values of where our `Unikraft` work directory is.
 ```
 $ UK_WORKDIR=~/.unikraft UK_ROOT=~/.unikraft/unikraft UK_LIBS=~/.unikraft/libs make menuconfig
 ```